simeonpashley/simeonpashley.github.io/_posts/2010-08-19-20-years-of-a-video-game-developer%e2%80%99s-career-%e2%80%93-part-2.md

 quite a while to do on the relatively slow systems we had too.
-The tools we built on PC were entirely custom made and we had our own compression routines based on generally available ones, which were specialised to accomodate the specific needs of bitmaps, audio and level data.
+The tools we built on PC were entirely custom made and we had our own compression routines based on generally available ones, which were specialised to accommodate the specific needs of bitmaps, audio and level data.

 #### The alternative use of compression